OmarJItani/Deep-Neural-Network-for-Solving-the-Inverse-Kinematics-Problem/README.md

 ### Training and Testing

 The generated dataset is divided randomly into $90\%$ training data and $10\%$ testing data.
-The root mean squared error of the training dataset and testing dataset is $0.0454$rads and $0.0459$rads, respectively.
+The root mean squared error of the training dataset and testing dataset is $0.0454$ rads and $0.0459$ rads, respectively.
 The trained model is saved in “arm model.h5” file.

 ## Simulation